evansd/whitenoise/docs/base.rst

 You can either run this during development and commit your compressed files to your repository, or you can run this as part of your build and deploy processes.
-(Note that the Django WhiteNoiseMiddleware handles this automatically, if you're using the custom storage backend.)
+(Note that this is handled automatically in Django if you're using the custom storage backend.)

 .. _caching: